Sukii/OnContradictions/README.md

 “Reason has always existed, but not always in a reasonable form” – Karl Marx

+# Introduction

 Contradictions are mills through which reality ebbs and flows.
 The right and left hand side exists as opposing manifestations.
 The fact that the perfect symmetry of the left and right is broken is what establishes their distinction.
 If Earth is a perfect sphere, then there would not be rivers and valleys that brings life to it.
 However, since the radius of the earth is almost a constant (to more than an accuracy of 99%), we are qualified to call it a sphere.

 Contradictions are also a great source of changes to society and transitions from one form to another.
 Goliath was powerful when combat was direct physical conflict with hand-held weapons.
 When the giant Goliath calls David to come near him to fight him it is clear that only at that range that he can overcome David.
 David at the same time keeps his distance to deny him that opportunity and defeats him with his long-distance weapon.
-Inside the atomic nucleus such a conflict between the Goliath nuclear forces that operate only short distances release enormous amount of energy when it comes in conflict with the electrical repulsion that operates at long distances as the size of the nucleus becomes sufficiently large, as in the case of Uranium or Plutonium nucleus.
+Inside the atomic nucleus such a conflict between the Goliath nuclear forces that operate only short distances release enormous amount of energy when it comes in conflict with the electrical repulsion that operates at long distances as the size of the nucleus becomes sufficiently large, as in the case of Uranium or Plutonium nucleus, when it is bombarded with neutrons causes nuclear fission releasing enormous amount of energy in short time.
 At the other end of the spectrum when the gravitational forces crushes electrical repulsion in Hydrogen ions, the Goliath nuclear forces take over releasing enormous energy producing the energy of the sun.

 In this article we first consider classical Zeno’s paradox, countable infinity and uncountable infinities of higher order.
 We also show how these Hegelian contradictions lead to an hierarchy of infinities.
 We then show that the so called uncountable numbers can in fact be counted as